 Sylvie's will mention your address and bank details when sending your perfect-condition appraisal.
 You are responsible for ensuring that Sylvie's has the correct information, and may mail any desired changes to Sylvie's.

-If your lots are subject to VAT, please inform Sylvie's at least 16 days before the auction.
+If your lots are subject to VAT your have to inform Sylvie's before publication of the catalogue.

 If you fail to mention the fiscal status of the wines in good time, and the wines are auctioned under the wrong conditions, you are responsible for any fiscal consequences.